NicoleA89/Sparkify_Project/README.md

 - Sparkify.html - html version of the Notebook

 ### Project Results
-I copared the results of three different Machine Learning techniques: Logistic Regression and Gradient Boosted Trees Classifier and the Random Forest Classifier.
-The f1-scores are as followed:
+I compared the results of three different Machine Learning techniques: Logistic Regression and Gradient Boosted Trees Classifier and the Random Forest Classifier.
+The f1-scores show that the Gradient Boosted Trees Classifier performs best in this project.

-- Logistic Regression Model: 77,7 %
-- Gradient Boosted Trees Classifier: 99,6 %
-- Random Forest Classifier: 92,6 %

 ### Project Improvements
 Improvements to the results might occur by applying further approaches such as: